Student Selected Components

 - Use computer software for the production of a written and oral report

 Time is set aside for this SSC, with no formal teaching.

-- To prepare and deliver a poster presentation about the organisation
+- Prepare and deliver a poster presentation.

 Year 3 includes two blocks of four weeks where you choose from three types of SSC:

 - Case reporting: using a self-selected clinical attachment to give all-round exposure to a clinical area, resulting in a case report

 - Study in the humanities: being attached to a humanities based module, resulting in a written piece of between 2,000 and 5,000 words

 - Research basics: for those who are contemplating a career in research or academic medicine.
 Hands-on experience of how to develop research ideas, formulate ideas into projects, write up results, and argue for funding for the project.
 Run by the Arthritis Research Campaign's National Primary Care Centre at Keele

 Year 4 involves a four-week block of clinical career exploration including: investigating postgraduate training, career pathways, and life as a consultant within an individual clinical specialty; and spending time with junior doctors, middle-grade specialist registrars, and consultants, to help inform career choices.
 The outcome will be a reflective piece on how the SSC has informed the student's career choice.